my life 4 jesus.co.za

-The price He had to pay for humanity’s salvation and redemption was paid in full.
+The price He had to pay for humanity’s salvation, redemption, blessing and everything else encapsulated by it, was paid in full.

-Jesus had made it through in His flesh; He could finally surrender His spirit into the eternal hands of His Father.
+Jesus had made it through in His flesh; He could finally surrender His spirit into the eternal hands of His Father in heaven.

-It is beyond the capability of humanity to comprehend the depth of Jesus’ abandonment on the cross, just as it will always remain humanly impossible to understand God’s complete acceptance of humankind through the blood-atonement of His Son Jesus Christ.
+It is beyond the capability of humanity to comprehend the depth of Jesus’ abandonment on the cross, just as it will always remain humanly impossible to truly understand the depth of God’s complete acceptance of humankind through the blood-atonement of His Son Jesus Christ.
 But then, as someone once said, ‘If we could understand God in all His infinite greatness, He would not be God at all.’